eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ## Appendix

-## Other Findings

 ### Condorcet Efficiency

 This is a little funnier.
 Under ideal conditions, Schulze has 100% Condorcet efficiency, as expected.
 However, under adverse conditions, the system designed specifically to elect the Condorcet winner becomes worse at electing the true Condorcet winner than STAR, Approval Top-2, *and* even base Approval (though the gap is very small except for Approval Top-2).
 It seems that Cardinal systems, at least in this model, are actually better at electing the Condorcet winner than a system designed specifically to do so.

 Even Plurality Top-2 did exceptionally well, by the runoff alone.
-I also implemented Plurality Top-3 Condorcet (and Approval Top-3 Condorcet) [as per the Better Choices system](../better-choices), and these did even better than the Top-2 versions (unsurprisingly, particularly for a race with only 6 candidates, advancing half the candidates is bound to greatly increase the chance of the Condorcet winner being in the runoff).

 It appears that if your desire is truly to elect the Condorcet winner no matter the cost, then a runoff method is the way to go if voters are not ideal.

 ### SCORE vs STAR

-I also measured the difference between STAR voting and just plain 5-point scoring (SCORE).
-The difference is fairly negligible, but SCORE appears to have a slight edge under high friction.
-STAR gains its edge back as conditions become more ideal.
+I also measured the difference between STAR voting and just plain 5-point scoring (SCORE, i.e. STAR's own ballots with the runoff step switched off) to isolate the runoff's own net effect from everything else STAR does.
+The difference is fairly negligible in aggregate, but STAR appears to gain a slight edge as friction decreases towards ideal conditions.
+With low friction, it's very hard to tell.
+If I had to pick a side, the general benefits of the runoff seem to outweigh the costs (even for just the strategic incentives).

 I had wondered if the adverse conditions might damage outcomes significantly because voters would accidentally vote against their interest in the runoff step.
-This seemed to have a small effect, but not particularly significant.
-In evaluating STAR versus SCORE, I found that the difference in VSE was negligible.
+In aggregate, this seemed to have a small effect, but not particularly significant.
+See the Findings section above for the sharper, per-election version of this same question.

-### Better Choices Proposals

-I also implemented the Better Choices proposals for Top-3 Condorcet under both a Plurality and Approval primary.
-These did exceptionally well, particularly the Approval Top-3 Condorcet.
-However, with three candidates the idealized perfect runoff seems even more of a stretch.
-If we suppose that noise and awareness are less improved with three candidates than two, then it's not immediately obvious if Approval Top-2 would actually perform worse than the Top-3 methods (though I suspect it would).

-The surprise is how much better Plurality Top-3 Condorcet does than Approval Top-2.
-It seems that for a small number of candidates (like 6, the default of the simulations) means that taking in an extra candidate has a greater impact than Approval in the primary.

-This ambiguous advantage disappeared immediately as the number of candidates increased.
-Taking in one more candidate does not offset the issues of vote-splitting that Approval remedies.

-However, Approval Top-3 Condorcet may be the most robust system overall considered here.
-If Better Choices chooses to use Approval rather than Plurality in the primary of their Condorcet Top-3, they may have the best of both worlds.
-However, Approval Top-2 is also exceptionally robust, far simpler, and already in use in St. Louis <d-cite key="sargent2025stlouis"></d-cite>.

 ## The Jupyter Notebook

+I am sure this post is going to be particularly controversial, so the full simulation is embedded below rather than just summarized.
+Before any of the findings above are computed, Sections 12-13 of the notebook sanity-check the simulation itself against externally published VSE values (from the original `vse-sim` project).
+It seems to be working correctly, though the floor of the ranges appears lower than the ranges generally reported by advocates.

+I encourage anyone who is interested to run the notebook themselves and scrutinize my methodology!

 {::nomarkdown}
 {% assign verification_jupyter_path = 'assets/jupyter/vse_simulation.ipynb' | relative_url %}